ZrrSkywalker/Point-NN/README.md

 ## News
 * For the first time, we conduct 3D analysis entirely requiring $\color{darkorange}{No\ Parameter\ or\ Training\.}$ 💥
+* The code of Point-PN has been released 📌.
 * The code of Point-NN for shape classification and part segmentation has been released.
-* Point-PN and Point-NN for other 3D tasks will be open-sourced soon 📌.

 ## Introduction
 We present a **N**on-parametric **N**etwork for 3D point cloud analysis, **Point-NN**, which consists of purely non-learnable components.
 Surprisingly, requiring no parameters or training, it performs well on various 3D tasks, and even surpasses existing fully trained models.
 Starting from this basic non-parametric model, we propose two extensions.